 There are many reasons why a small business may feel changing accountant is the right course of action, whether your business has grown and changed, or your accountant’s business has.
 The process of changing accountants is actually a relatively simple one, contrary to what your current accountant may have you believe.

-Switching accountants can be done with minimal fuss, effort and disruption to your business.
+Switching accountants can be done with minimal fuss, effort and disruption to your business or limited company.

 Reasons to change accountants

 When businesses look to change their accountants it is generally due to the growth and change of their business, or even their accountants may have grown and changed.
 If you’re thinking of changing, ask yourself these questions: